Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has one win against the spread in five games this year.

-- The Blue Raiders have been underdogs by 19.5 points or more one time this season and have not covered the spread once.
+- The Blue Raiders have been underdogs by 19.5 points or more one time this year and have not covered the spread once.

-- Middle Tennessee's games this season have hit the over on one of four set point totals (25%).

-- When Middle Tennessee puts up more than 14.6 points, it is 1-0-1 against the spread and 2-1 overall.
+- When Middle Tennessee scores more than 14.6 points, it is 1-0-1 against the spread and 2-1 overall.

-- In games that Middle Tennessee churns out more than 266.4 yards, the team is 1-1-1 against the spread and 2-2 overall.
+- Middle Tennessee is 1-1-1 against the spread and 2-2 overall when the team piles up more than 266.4 yards.

 - This season the Blue Raiders have turned the ball over five times, two more than the Flames' takeaways (3).